Table of Contents

 - email templates that you can customize according to your customer name, the order number, the product, and more;

 - product tracking links that you can add to the emails;

 These customization options are also available in other e-mail automation tools, but in Kibly’s case, they look very basic, and a set of such dynamic tags is very modest.

 Kibly’s scheduler is disappointing.
 After some time using Kibly, I’ve found out that the time you specify for sending a letter doesn’t correspond to the actual time of sending the e-mail.
 Maybe it’s trivial, but sometimes, this could be really crucial.
 In fact, what’s the use of scheduling e-mails when you will not be able to keep the schedule?

 When you think about it, it’s better that you use Amazon FBA in-built features to improve the reputation of your private label.

 If you want to try Kibly and see if it works for you, you’re free to do so.
-However, I'd recommend you to try the free SageMailer 21-day trial because it has more advanced features and is better for novice sellers.
+However, I’d recommend you to try the free SageMailer 1-month trial because it has more advanced features and is better for novice sellers.
 It is one of the best alternatives for email automation tool among all Kibly competitors.